illusion12321/orchestrate-php/README.md

 - PHP must be 5.4 or higher.
 - JSON is parsed as, and expected to be, associative array.
 - You may find it a very user-friendly client.

+This client follows very closely [Orchestrate's](https://orchestrate.io) naming conventions, so you can confidently rely on the Orchestrate API Reference: https://orchestrate.io/docs/apiref

 [![Latest Stable Version](https://poser.pugx.org/andrefelipe/orchestrate-php/v/stable.svg)](https://packagist.org/packages/andrefelipe/orchestrate-php)
 [![License](https://poser.pugx.org/andrefelipe/orchestrate-php/license.svg)](https://packagist.org/packages/andrefelipe/orchestrate-php)